-The Institute for Outdoor Learning (IOL) is a representative body for organisations and individuals who use the outdoors to make a difference for others.
+The Institute for Outdoor Learning (IOL) is the professional body for organisations and individuals who use the outdoors to make a difference for others.

 - Outdoor learning is a highly valued form of development, education and employment in UK society